Boys Like You (Itzy song)

-"Boys Like You" is a song recorded by South Korean girl group Itzy.
+"Boys Like You" is a song recorded by the South Korean girl group Itzy.
 It was released by JYP Entertainment and Republic Records on October 21, 2022.
 The song is the group's first English single and serves as a pre-release for the group's sixth EP Cheshire.
 "Boys Like You" is a pop song with punk elements composed by Didrik Thott, Sebastian Thott, Hayley Aitken and written by Didrik Thott, Hayley Aitken, Sara Davis, Ellie Suh (153/Joombas) and Juhee Lee (MUMW).

 Background and release

 On October 17, JYP Entertainment announced that Itzy would release an English single titled "Boys Like You", which would serve as a pre-release song for the group's upcoming album.
 The first teaser for the music video was released the following day.

 A concept poster of the members was released on October 19, while a second teaser for the music video was released the next day.
 The song along with its music video were released on October 21.